 Use rejection as feedback

-Most BDR interviews don’t lead to offers.
-That’s normal.
-If you don’t get the job, try to get feedback.
+Not all BDR interviews lead to offers.
+That's normal.
+Try to get feedback.
 Then adjust.

 Treat each interview like a rep. You'll get better.